 Their accountant never mentioned depreciation and they didn’t know they could claim for the structural fit out as well as the plant items and equipment that the accountant was immediately writing off for them.

-They then got hit with COVID in 2020 and upon government recommendations found ways to have their small staff work from home.
-This opened up a whole new way of business and the office is no longer required so when the lease ended, the decided not to stay on.
+They then got hit with COVID in 2022 and upon government recommendations found ways to have their small team work from home.
+This opened up a whole new way of business and the office was no longer required so when the lease ended, the decided not to stay on.

 They changed accountants at this time and the new accountant recommended that although they had claimed the Division 40 assets immediately – they should also be making the most of every deduction they can including Depreciation of Fixed Office Fit-Out.